MA Controlled Substances Registration (MCSR) Research Licenses

 • Log into the system and select the “Link License to My Account” button and provide information for the subsequent screens that will appear.

-If the PI already has a MCSR Research license, a letter that contains a PIN# will be mailed to the PI’s mailing address of record and they will use that PIN# to link their MCSR license to the online account.
-If the MDPH did not mail the PI a letter but they have a MCSR Research license, then call the Help Desk at 617-973-0935 and they will look up the PIN#.
+If the system requests a PIN#, the PI should call the Help Desk at 617-973-0935 as they can look up the PIN#.
 Linking any previous license with the created account will only need to be done once.

 New License: If the PI needs to apply for a new, individual MCSR Research License for IND-related research, they will need to gather the following items to answer the questions and enter the information into the online application form: